Dental Hygiene (BSDH) Baccalaureate Degree Completion Program

 The degree requirements for graduation with a Bachelor of Science in Dental Hygiene include:

-Metropolitan State University has articulation agreements with several dental hygiene programs enabling a seamless transfer of general education and dental hygiene credits from a dental hygiene associate degree program to Metropolitan State University's BSDH program.
+Metropolitan State University has articulation agreements with many Minnesota dental hygiene programs enabling a seamless transfer of general education and dental hygiene credits from a dental hygiene associate degree program to Metropolitan State University's BSDH program.

 - DENH 320 Management of Oral Health Care Delivery (3 credits)